6 Ideas to Reduce Your Injection Molding Costs

 Including a slight taper or draft angle on the surfaces of the molded part can significantly ease the ejection process.

-This small design consideration can reduce the wear and tear on molds, decrease the cycle time, and minimize the risk of part defects or damage during ejection.
+This small design consideration can reduce mold wear and tear, decrease cycle time, and minimize the risk of part defects or damage during ejection.

 Choose the Right Material